Can Indoor Cycling Help Improve My Running?

 Adding Indoor Cycling To Your Fitness Toolkit

-Indoor cycling and spinning classes can really push your heart rate to the upper limits.
-This will help to improve your cardiovascular strength and speed.
-If you generally work out 5-6 days a week, try integrating cycling into your routine twice a week.
-This will be ideal for improving your overall fitness whilst still getting that much needed recovery period too.
+If you work out 5-6 days a week, try integrating indoor cycling into your routine twice a week.
+This will be ideal for improving your overall fitness while still getting that much-needed recovery.

-Too much pure running can also impede your long term fitness.
-By regularly integrating indoor cycling into your routine, you will reduce the number of running related injuries.
+By regularly integrating indoor cycling into your routine, you will reduce the number of running-related injuries.

-Runners that do not want to balance indoor cycling with running may choose to only include cycling in their training when they are injured.
 I used to run cross-country in high school.
 At my school, we specifically had a cycling trainer for runners that suffered shin splints and stress fractures.

 How you include indoor cycling in your running program depends on your personal running goals.
-Definitely think about including indoor cycling workouts into your training.
-It will have many benefits physically and mentally.
+Think about incorporating indoor cycling workouts into your training.

 Group of runners along track laughing